TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 ~~If it isn't we will render some components differently~~ (We now have components that do both without a split).
 Ideally we should aim for components that are exactly the same in NoJS and that seems possible as with refactoring it has become increasingly the case, and design decision can be made to support this.
 If we don't prerender and a user does not have JS they will see nothing.
-A way around this is to have the JSIsEnabled in the views and render a different component, but this has not been explored as a desireable option here as we dont want to duplicate all top level components though may accept having some base level NoJS components.
+A way around this is to have the JSIsEnabled in the views and render a different component, but this has not been explored as a desireable option here as we don't want to duplicate all top level components though may accept having some base level NoJS components.